Sullivan South High School

-Sullivan South High School was a public high school (grades 9–12) located in Kingsport, Tennessee, in Sullivan County with a student body of just under nine hundred students.
+Sullivan South High School was a public high school (grades 9–12) located near Kingsport, Tennessee, in Sullivan County with a student body of just under nine hundred students.
 The school was formed in 1980 and closed in 2021, when the building was converted to Sullivan Heights Middle School and its students were reapportioned to West Ridge High School.
 Greg Harvey served as principal of Sullivan South between 2003 and 2017, leading the school for 14 years all together.
 Josh Tate, formerly an assistant principal at Sullivan South High School, served as principal from 2017 until the school's closing.
 The school was accredited by the Southern Association of Colleges and Schools and was a member of the TSSAA.
 With a graduation rate of 98%, it was well above the state median for high school completion.

 History

 Sullivan South High School was formed in 1980 combining students from Sullivan West High School (formerly Sullivan High School) and Colonial Heights-based students that previously attended Sullivan Central High School.
 Upon its formation, Sullivan West High School became Sullivan Middle School and became one of the two main feeder schools to Sullivan South alongside Colonial Heights Middle School.
 It closed in May 2021, becoming the middle school Sullivan Heights, and its student body was consolidated with those of Sullivan North and Sullivan Central High Schools into the new West Ridge High School.